Without "face": watches without numerals, hands, and even dials

 This trend rejects the classical techniques of art and traditional materials.
 The minimalists use both natural and industrial materials mainly of neutral colors (gray, black), simple geometric shapes and small sizes.

-Japanese minimalism spheres of human activity: design and fashion, architecture and even literature.
+Minimalism has penetrated into various spheres of human activity: design and fashion, architecture and even literature.
 Minimalism in architecture is expressed in desire for an extreme simplification of the composition, neglecting the decor in order to achieve ideal proportions and color combinations in main forms.

 Minimalism, leaked to the interior design, is modeling of space using only the necessary items.
 The most important thing when planning a minimalistic space is quiet and diffused light that creates the visual effect of luminescent walls and ceilings.
 The main thing in a minimalistic interior is a much lighted space.